realA10001986/Time-Circuits-Display/README.md

 To start and stop music playback, hold 5.
 Holding 2 jumps to the previous song, holding 8 to the next one.

 By default, the songs are played in order, starting at 000.mp3, followed by 001.mp3 and so on.
-By entering 555 and pressing ENTER, you can switch to shuffle mode, in which the songs are played in random order.
-Enter 222 followed by ENTER to switch back to consecutive mode.
+By entering keypad command 555 you can switch to shuffle mode, in which the songs are played in random order.
+Keypad command 222 switches back to consecutive mode.
 The Shuffle mode state is saved and persistent across reboots.

-Entering 888 followed by ENTER re-starts the player at song 000, and 888xxx (xxx = three-digit number) jumps to song #xxx.
+Keypad command 888 re-starts the player at song 000, and 888xxx (xxx = three-digit number) jumps to song #xxx.

 See [here](#keypad-reference) for a list of controls of the music player.